kanekin/kanekin.github.io/content/portfolio/network-demo.md

 title = "Network Demo with Swift UI and MVVM"
 +++

-An app to demostrate how network calls can be implemented in a SwiftUI/MVVM app.
+An app to demonstrate how network calls can be implemented in a SwiftUI/MVVM app.
 <!--more-->

 ![Thumbnail](/img/portfolio/kinema-record.jpeg)